litan-idesis/FirstAssigment/README.md

-This is my First Assigment in Andorid Studio Course
+This is my First Assigment in Andorid Studio Course - Recycle View